UoMResearchIT/matlab-novice/episodes/04-plotting.md

 That's much better!
 Now the plot actually communicates something.
 As we expected, this figure tells us way more than the numbers we had seen in the previous section.

-Let's have a look at two other statistics: the maximum and minimum inflammation per day across all patients.
+Let's have a look at the maximum inflammation per day across all patients.
 ```matlab
 >> plot(day_of_trial, per_day_max)
 ```